cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 1. To see the impact of such a change on a **much** smaller scale, go to the source code for the `Encryptable` interface and uncomment the `getState` method along with the `State` enumeration.

-1. Compile the `Encryptable` interface using `bin` as the default directory for compiled code.
-If you uncommented the code correctly in the previous step, there should be no syntax errors.
+1. Recompile only the `Encryptable` interface using `bin` as the default directory for compiled code.
+If you uncommented the code correctly in the previous step, there should be no compile-time errors.

 1. Compile `BasicSecret.java`, `Secret.java`, and `SuperSecret.java`.

-   *Aside* Compilation Shortcut:
+   **Aside Compilation Shortcut:**
-   From the `cs1302-default-methods` directory, you can attempt to compile `BasicSecret.java`, `Secret.java` and `SuperSecret.java` simultaneously using the following command:
+   From the `cs1302-default-methods` directory, you can compile `BasicSecret.java`, `Secret.java`, and `SuperSecret.java` simultaneously using the following command:

    ```
-   javac -d bin -cp bin src/cs1302/interfaces/impl/*.java
+   $ javac -d bin -cp bin src/cs1302/interfaces/impl/*.java
    ```

    Note the use of the wildcard character `*`.
-When you execute this command, the bash shell expands the `*` into all filenames ending in ".java" in the `impl` directory.
+When you execute this command, the bash shell expands the `*` into all filenames ending in `.java` in the `impl` directory.
 This provides three files as command-line arguments to `javac`.
 An equivalent (but longer) way to write the above command would be:

    ```
-   javac -d bin -cp bin src/cs1302/interfaces/impl/SuperSecret.java src/cs1302/interfaces/impl/Secret.java
+   $ javac -d bin -cp bin src/cs1302/interfaces/impl/SuperSecret.java src/cs1302/interfaces/impl/Secret.java
     /src/cs1302/interfaces/impl/BasicSecret.java
    ```

+   Just to be clear, both of the command examples provided above supply the same number of command-line argumensts to `javac`.

-1. Compilation of the three `Encryptable` classes results in the following compile-time errors:
+1. Compilation of the three `Encryptable` classes in the step above results in the following compile-time errors if steps 2 and 3 were followed correctly:

    ```
    src/cs1302/interfaces/impl/BasicSecret.java:15: error: BasicSecret is not abstract and does not override   abstract method isEncrypted() in Encryptable